KurtJJensen01/Learn-CSS/README.md

 1. **Learn CSS** (✅ Completed)
 2. **CSS Box Model and Layout** (✅ Completed)
 3. **Additional CSS Lessons** (🚧 In Progress)
-   - Links and Buttons
+   - Links and Buttons (✅ Completed)
-   - More lessons to come as I progress through the course
+   - Secondary Navigation (🚧 In Progress)
+   - Wireframing (🚧 In Progress)

 ✅ = Completed
 🚧 = In Progress